Sawy7/mbed-simulator/README.md

     http://localhost:7829

 ### Local installation
+Note that setup scripts will download all dependencies (including Mbed OS) and will build the common `libmbed` library so this'll take some time.
+I highly advise to give the scripts a quick skim before running;
+ - They'll call sudo,
+ - They'll install nvm, npm and emsdk environments.
+While this is great for a student with a fresh VM, may be disastrous if you've a finely aged development environment _(but then you should also know better than running arbitrary scripts from internet :))_.

 **Arch Linux (Manjaro advised for students)**

 1. Run the setup script and follow the prompts.
-Note that this will download all dependencies (including Mbed OS) and will build the common `libmbed` library so this'll take some time.
-I highly advise to give it a good read before running the script;
- - It'll call sudo,
- - it will install development libraries such as SDL2, clang, binutils, fakeroot, base-devel, cmake,
- - it'll install nvm, npm and emsdk environments.
-While this is great for a student with a fresh VM, may be disastrous if you've a finely aged development environment (but then you should also know better than running arbitrary scripts from internet :)).

     ```
-    $ ./setup_script.bash
+    $ ./setup-manjaro.bash
     ```

 2. Run the simulator (this will activate some environment variables):